 2) They will question you about your characters, setting, or plot and push you to develop it further.
 Sometimes when we imagine something in our head, it’s so clear to us, but we don’t manage to convey that to our readers.
 Writing buddies are great at finding those spots and asking the questions that you need to answer in your story.

-3) They catch inconsistencies that I might miss.
+3) They catch inconsistencies that you might miss.
 For example, I had a character refer to his uncle as Uncle Jim and also as Jim.
 They wanted to know why.
 Um…because I forgot to put “Uncle” in the other spots.

 4) They push you to improve and isn’t that the goal?
 To become better at the craft of writing?
 I try hard to submit my best work to my writing groups, and I’ve never had anyone say “this is perfect.
 Wow!!”
 Maybe that’s sad, but it’s the truth.